Buooy/Buooy-Scroll-To-Top/README.txt

 == Description ==

 Buooy Scroll To Top is a Scroll to Top that actually looks nice.
 And its incredibly easy to use.
 Just activate and go!

+= Usage =

+**Simple**

+Nothing!
+Just activate and go!
+It will automatically create a nice back to top button that will appear after your user scrolls beyond 200px.

+**Advanced**

+There are a few ways to use your own image:

+1. Method 1: Create a directory with the EXACT directory name of 'backtotop' in your theme root directory and place an image with the EXACT file name of 'backtotop.png' or 'backtotop.jpg' or 'backtotop.jpeg' or 'backtotop.gif'.
+If you have multiple image files, the image will load in that order.
+2. Method 2: Use the filter 'back-to-top-image' as follows in your theme's functions.php:

+    if(has_filter('back-to-top-image')){

+        add_filter( 'back-to-top-image', 'add_back_to_top_image' );

+	}

+	function add_back_to_top_image(){

+		return URL_TO_THE_IMAGE_HERE;

+	}

 == Installation ==